 “This is the biggest announcement of new residences in recent years,” Ross explains.
 “We’re getting back to our roots with the Residence Collection.
 Our continued legacy is about growth and forward movement of The Club, adding to our homes and partnerships, and making sure The Club works for our Members and their families.”

 So where to in 2019?
-Let these new residences further define your family’s own travel legacy.
+Let these new residences in exclusive destinations further define your family’s own travel legacy.

 Number of Residences: 3 | Square Feet: 2,600-5,500 | Bedrooms/Baths: 5-6/5-5